jorb1/jorb1/README.md

 ## Hi there 👋

 My name is Bailey Jørgensen.
-Collections Manager at the Alf Museum of Paleontology and current Master of Enviornmental Data Science student at the Bren School.
+Collections and Data Manager at the Alf Museum of Paleontology and recent Bren School graduate of Master of Enviornmental Data Science.
 Let's code!
 <!--
 **jorb1/jorb1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.